swt30/thesis/chapters/01-introduction/01-introduction.md

 For example, @Ehrenreich2006 studied the internal structure of the exoplanet OGLE 2005-BLG-390Lb, modelling the phase changes throughout.
 @Zeng2014 chose to explore evolutionary effects, following the phase transitions within model water-rich planets.
 They comment that "[phase] transformations may have a significant effect on the interior convective pattern and also the magnetic field of such a planet, but they may only affect the overall radius slightly."
-It is therefore appropriate to addresses the question of exactly how much temperature variations affect the structure and radius of water-rich planets and whether such effects are observable.
+It is therefore appropriate to address the question of exactly how much temperature variations affect the structure and radius of water-rich planets and whether such effects are observable.

 In summary, water is an interesting test case for assessing how the thermal behaviour of the equation of state may affect the observable properties of a planet.
 And although it is certainly not the only component of interest, the potential for planets with large water layers means that it is worthwhile investigating.